-- (a) Where a public sanitary sewer is not available, the building sewer shall be connected, until the public sewer is available, to a private wastewater disposal system complying with the provisions of the applicable local and state regulations. - (b) The person shall operate and maintain the private sewage disposal facilities in a sanitary manner at all times, at no expense to the city.
+- (a) Where a public sanitary sewer is not available, the building sewer shall be connected, until the public sewer is available, to a private wastewater disposal system complying with the provisions of the applicable local and state regulations. - (b) The owner shall operate and maintain the private sewage disposal facilities in a sanitary manner at all times, at no expense to the city.
 When it becomes necessary to clean septic tanks, the sludge may be disposed of only according to applicable federal and state regulations. - (c) The type, capacity, location and layout of a private sewerage disposal system shall comply with all local and state regulations.
-Before commencement of construction of a private sewerage disposal system, the person shall first obtain a written approval from the county health department.

-- (d) Approval for a private sewerage disposal system shall not become effective until the installation is completed to the satisfaction of the local and state authorities, who shall be allowed to inspect the work at any stage of construction. - (e) The type, capacity, location, and layout of a private sewage disposal system shall comply with all recommendations of the Tennessee Department of Environment and Conservation, and the county health department.
+Before commencement of construction of a private sewerage disposal system, the owner shall first obtain a written approval from the county health department. - (d) Approval for a private sewerage disposal system shall not become effective until the installation is completed to the satisfaction of the local and state authorities, who shall be allowed to inspect the work at any stage of construction. - (e) The type, capacity, location, and layout of a private sewage disposal system shall comply with all recommendations of the Tennessee Department of Environment and Conservation, and the county health department.
 No septic tank or cesspool shall be permitted to discharge to waters of the state. - (f) No statement contained in this section shall be construed to interfere with any additional or future requirements that may be imposed by the city and the county health department.

-2-3.
-STEP system installation requirement; prohibited uses.
+2-5.
+STEP wastewater systems; ownership; prohibited uses.

-- (a) Where a public sanitary sewer is available, the user shall install a septic tank effluent pump (STEP) system according to the regulations of the city, which shall include a tank of water tight construction with a minimum capacity of 1,500 gallons, or as determined by the manager.
-Connection to the public sanitary sewer shall only be made after inspection and approval as set forth in Section 1-5. - (b) The location of tanks, pumps, lines, and other equipment shall be subject to the approval of the manager.
-Installation shall follow design specifications as provided by the city. - (c) Access by the city to the STEP service equipment must be guaranteed to operate, maintain, repair, restore service, and remove sludge.
-Access manholes, ports, and electrical disconnects must not be locked or obstructed.
-The user shall be responsible for the maintenance and repair of the building sewer as set forth in Section 2-5. - (d) The following uses are prohibited: - a.
+- (a) Where a public sanitary sewer is available, the owner shall install a septic tank effluent pump (STEP) system according to the regulations of the city, which shall include a tank of water tight construction with a minimum capacity of 1,000 gallons, or larger, as determined by the manager.
+Connection to the public sanitary sewer shall only be made after inspection and approval of the manager. - (b) The location of tanks, pumps, lines, and other equipment shall be subject to the approval of the manager.
+Installation shall follow design specifications as provided by the city. - (c) With the exception of the check valve/valve box which shall be owned and maintained by the city, all other equipment from that point on the property shall be installed and owned by the owner including, but not limited to electrical service connections, alarms, tanks, pumps, and building and sewer service lines. - (d) The following uses are prohibited: - a.
 Connection of roof guttering, sump pumps, or surface drains (see Sec.
-2-6). - b.
+2-7). - b.
 Disposal of toxic household substances. - c.
 Use of garbage grinders or disposers. - d.
 Discharge of pet hair, lint, or home vacuum water. - e.
 Discharge of fats, grease, and oil. - f.
 Discharge of cat litter or similar absorbent solids. - g.
 Discharge of nonwoven fabric wipes whether labeled "flushable" or not.